geekybread/Youtube_sentiment_analysis/README.md

 # 🎬 YouTube Sentiment Analyzer 🔍

-Analyze the sentiment of comments on any YouTube video using AI-powered models — and visualize the results with charts and word clouds.
+Analyze the sentiment of comments on any YouTube video and visualize the results with charts and word clouds.

 ![Python](https://img.shields.io/badge/Python-3.8+-blue.svg)
 ![Flask](https://img.shields.io/badge/Flask-Web%20App-red)